 is common among people with CFS.
 In fact, as many as half develop depression as a consequence of CFS.
 Psychotherapy and supportive

-often help CFS patients cope with the disorder.
+often help those with CFS cope with the disorder.
 Learning relaxation training and

 stress management techniques